segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 Ideally, you shouldn't have to use this method, and the Segment client should be initialized only once in the application lifecycle.

 ## Automatic screen tracking
-As sending a screen() event with each navigation action can get tiresome, it’s best to track navigation globally.
+As sending a screen() event with each navigation action can get tiresome, it's best to track navigation globally.
 The implementation is different depending on which library you use for navigation.
 The two main navigation libraries for React Native are [React Navigation](https://reactnavigation.org/){:target="_blank"} and [React Native Navigation](https://wix.github.io/react-native-navigation/docs/before-you-start/){:target="_blank"}.

 ### React Navigation
-When setting up React Navigation, you’ll essentially find the root level navigation container and call `screen()` whenever the user navigates to a new screen.
-Segment’s [example app](https://github.com/segmentio/analytics-react-native/tree/master/example){:target="_blank"} is set up with screen tracking using React Navigation, so you can use it as a guide.
+When setting up React Navigation, you'll essentially find the root level navigation container and call `screen()` whenever the user navigates to a new screen.
+Segment's [example app](https://github.com/segmentio/analytics-react-native/tree/master/example){:target="_blank"} is set up with screen tracking using React Navigation, so you can use it as a guide.

 To set up automatic screen tracking with React Navigation: